geshan/gemini-workshop/README.md

 ### Steps to create the e-commerce product description generator

+Below are the steps to create a e-commerce product description generator:

+#### Vertex AI on GCP

 1. Create a new project on your Google Cloud console called `gemini-ecomm` or anything relevant.

 2. Go to Vertex AI from your Google Cloud Console, the easiest way to do it would be to search for `vertex` on the search bar as seen below: